Better Routes to Black Rock

 From these powerfully simple concepts, and against the backdrop of harsh desert conditions, an unparalleled pilgrimage has emerged.
 This month over 60,000 Burners from around the world, including many from the heart of Silicon Valley, will caravan to Black Rock City for a peak experience of creativity, celebration, and healing.

 If we’re in the early stages of a new renaissance, Burning Man is certainly one of the catalysts.
-The event is an exquisite experiment of conscious co-creation, colored by beautiful blinkies, blissful beats, and modern day Da Vinci’s dancing in the dust…
+The event is an exquisite experiment of conscious co-creation, characterized by blinkies, beats, and modern day Da Vinci’s dancing in the dust…

 Burning Man culture has moved far beyond the playa.
 Transformational festivals and gatherings are blossoming around the world, spreading gift economies, expressions of liberation, ecological sustainability, and renewed interest in indigenous wisdom.
 Shared symbols and linguistic memes are forming.
 People are consciously stepping into a new story of what it means to be a human society, and it’s a story that embodies peace and interconnectedness.